-It is an everyday phenomenon to read, hear and speak made-up (compound) words.
-This means that any thing can have numerous names that is only restricted by the vocab and imagination of the creator.
+It is an everyday phenomenon to read, hear and speak made-up (compound) words in Norway.
+This means that any <thing> can have numerous names that is only restricted by the vocabulary and imagination of the creator.
 This makes it extraordinarily hard sometimes to pick up what Norwegians are saying.

-Moose said there was a radio competition a couple of years back to create the longest real Norwegian word.
+There was a radio competition a few years back to create the longest real Norwegian word.
 The winner was:

 Can you guess what it means?
 Well, let me just say that if you work in the shipping industry you might get a chance to use: ‘steamship-underwater-strength-test-machinery-construction-difficulties’.